Atlassian Cloud OAuth Single Sign-On (SSO) with Okta

 In this guide, we will demonstrate the setup in three parts:

-- Once the plugin is installed select the Apps dropdown from the top menu and click on mO Jira OAuth/OIDC SSO option.
+- Once the plugin is installed, select the Apps section from the sidebar menu and click on the mO Jira OAuth/OIDC SSO.

 - Next, you will be prompted with a welcome pop-up window.
 Click Start Configuration.